DominionCyber/talon_hunt_framework_documentation/docs/specification.md

 ### Utilities

 Utilities provide reusable functional fields and enrichment-ready event structures.
-These queries are designed to generate stable identifiers and schema-consistent fields that downstream searches can reference without requiring repeated field-specific logic.
+These queries generate stable identifiers and schema-consistent fields that downstream searches can reference without requiring repeated field-specific logic.

 Utilities commonly integrate with the native `$falcon/helper:enrich` mechanism, enabling enrichment operations to be applied uniformly across eligible fields.
 This approach reduces query duplication, minimizes hunt complexity, and lowers the knowledge overhead required for analysts to leverage enrichment capabilities.